IETF-OPSAWG-WG/veloce/draft-ietf-opsawg-veloce-yang.md

 on how a WG develops a new YANG module or updates an existing YANG module:

-It is RECOMMENDED that IETF controlled repositories be used.
+It is RECOMMENDED that IETF-controlled repositories be used.
 See Section 1.3 of Working Group GitHub Usage Guidance {{!RFC8874}}.
 Integration using third-party hosted repositories MAY be used for experimentation purposes.

-An IETF controlled repository MUST be created by the WG Chairs following the procedure in Section 3.2 of Working Group GitHub Usage Guidance {{!RFC8874}} to develop or maintain a YANG Module.
+An IETF-controlled repository MUST be created by the WG Chairs following the procedure in Section 3.2 of Working Group GitHub Usage Guidance {{!RFC8874}} to develop or maintain a YANG Module.
 For a new module, this SHOULD happen when the module is adopted as a WG item.
 It MAY happen for individual drafts, and that is left to the discretion of the chairs.
-However, once the document is adopted as a WG item, the repository SHOULD reside under the auspecies of IETF controlled repository and managed by the WG.
+However, once the document is adopted as a WG item, the repository SHOULD reside under the auspecies of IETF-controlled repository and managed by the WG.
 The name of the repository SHOULD reflect the name of the draft.
 When updating an existing module, it is RECOMMENDED to use the
 	same WG repository of the initial version of YANG module for the